iotaledger/wasp/documentation/docs/in_progress/todo/dwf.md

 It contains tagged (colored) tokens.
 You can see it as the Balance in the _DonateWithFeedback_ dashboard.

 The state of the smart contract also contains arbitrary key/value pairs which can be interpreted as variables with values.
-This part of the state is stored _off-tangle_, i.e. is not a part of transactions on the Pollen network but instead it stored in _smart contract ledger_, the distributed database run by the Wasp nodes for each smart contract.
+This part of the state is stored _off-tangle_, i.e. is not a part of transactions on the Goshimmer network but instead it stored in _smart contract ledger_, the distributed database run by the Wasp nodes for each smart contract.